 Special Revenue Funds - Special revenue funds account for revenue sources that are restricted to expenditures for specific purposes.
 The special revenue funds typically include the building, co-op and child nutrition funds.
-The District maintained the building fund and co-op fund during the 2021-22 fiscal year.
+The District maintained a building fund and co-op fund during the 2022-23 fiscal year.